Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • Pregnant and lactating women (over 18 years old) - 2500 mg

-In order for a middle-aged person to exceed this limit of daily calcium intake of 2.5 thousand milligrams, he must eat about 10 cups of spinach or green herbs.
-It is rare that someone will consume about 6 cups of yogurt daily, which is needed for the maximum allowable norm.
+For a middle-aged person to exceed this 2,500-milligram daily calcium intake limit, they would need to eat about 10 cups of spinach or collard greens.
+Rarely will anyone consume about 6 cups of yogurt daily, which are needed for the maximum permissible norm.

-There is a condition called lactic alkaline syndrome in which severe dehydration can occur due to excessive calcium intake.
+There is a condition called milk-alkali syndrome in which severe dehydration can occur due to excessive calcium intake.
 This condition is almost always caused by taking calcium supplements or antacids containing calcium.
-This risk exists when dietary (food) calcium intake is higher than 2000 mg per day.
+This risk exists with dietary calcium intakes greater than 2000 mg per day.
 However, as noted earlier, consuming 2,000 milligrams from food is still unlikely.

-People with existing health problems, such as kidney disease or a particular risk of such problems, fall into a special category.
-So people who take high doses of dietary supplements (multivitamins) calcium may increase the risk of heart disease, but this is not the case with food.
+People with existing health problems, such as kidney disease, or a particular risk of such problems, fall into a special category.
+Thus, people taking high doses of calcium supplements (multivitamins) may increase the risk of heart disease, but this does not apply to food.

-Therefore, if we talk about an excess of calcium in a particular person, then it will most likely be associated with health, and not the intake of calcium from food.
+Therefore, if we talk about excess calcium in a particular person, it will most likely be associated with health, and not with calcium intake from food.

 PRODUCTS A PORTION CALCIUM CONTENT, MG